 From the Pantry:

 Cacao Powder – You’ll need about 1 tablespoon of raw cacao powder.
-Cacao does contain caffeine, so be mindful if you’re very sensitive to it and adjust accordingly.
+Cacao does contain caffeine, so be mindful if you’re sensitive to it and adjust accordingly.
 On the flip side, if you want extra chocolatey goodness, add more.

 Option 1 – Fresh Ginger: